Understanding your Aid

 Monthly Payment Plan

-Olin College participates in a monthly payment plan through Tuition Management Services which allows families to divide the amount they owe the College into 10 monthly payments, rather than paying the full balance on a semester basis.
-Although the plan has an annual application fee, it is interest free.
-More information regarding this option will be sent with your Admission package and is available from Olin College Student Affairs.
+Olin College participates in a monthly payment plan which allows families to divide the amount they owe the College into monthly payments, rather than paying the full balance on a semester basis.
+Although the plan has an application fee, it is interest free.
+More information regarding this option is available from Student Accounts.

 Many families opt to finance the amount they owe through an alternative or private loan.
 Most educational loans require school certification of enrollment and eligibility.
 We encourage families to exhaust their Federal Loan eligibility prior to using a higher interest rate funding option.
 Olin College does not have a preferred lender list for alternative loans; rather we encourage our families to research the loans that best meet their individual needs.
 Students or parents pursuing alternative loan options will be required to submit a Self-Certification form to the lender prior to obtaining loan approval.
 Most families using alternative financing apply for a loan during the summer to cover their balance for the entire academic year.
 This way the loan is in place for both the Fall and Spring billing cycle.
-If you plan to use an outside loan in lieu of payment for your bill, pay close attention to the deadlines listed with your billing statement.
+If planning to use an outside loan in lieu of payment, pay close attention to the deadlines listed on the billing statement.

 US Veterans Education Benefits

-Olin College is approved for the use of GI Bill education benefits.
-Veterans and eligible dependents who are accepted into a degree program at Olin and who also may qualify for the GI Bill should contact the United States Department of Veterans Affairs at 1-888-442-4551 or visit the VA website for the GI Bill application process.
-Once the GI Bill application has been processed by the VA and the Certificate of Eligibility has been received, the student should contact the VA Certifying Official at Olin College located in the Student Accounts Office.
-The Certifying Official will then certify the student's enrollment with the VA so the benefits can be paid.
+Olin College of Engineering is approved for the use of GI Bill education benefits.
+Veterans and eligible dependents who are accepted into a degree program at Olin and who also may qualify for the GI Bill should contact the United States Department of Veterans Affairs at 1.888.442.4551 or visit the VA website at for the GI Bill application process.